lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 In terms of message flow, this scheme means that the only message required is sent from the CA to the end entity.
-The message must contain the entire PSE for the end entity.
+The message must contain the entire TEE for the end entity.
 Some out-of-band means must be provided to allow the end entity to authenticate the message received and to decrypt any encrypted values.